Correlation Between SPDR Nuveen and VanEck CEF

 Strong

-Over the last 90 days VanEck CEF Municipal has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in VanEck CEF Municipal are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
 In spite of comparatively stable basic indicators, VanEck CEF is not utilizing all of its potentials.
 The recent stock price uproar, may contribute to short-horizon losses for the private investors.

 SPDR Nuveen and VanEck CEF Volatility Contrast